leep1000/1st_respository/miniProjects/README.md

-A place to put the tiny learning projects that are not worthy of goin in the main project directory.
+A place to put the tiny learning projects that are not worthy of going in the main project directory.